awsdocs/amazon-sagemaker-developer-guide/doc_source/xgboost.md

   For an end\-to\-end example of using SageMaker XGBoost as a framework, see [Regression with Amazon SageMaker XGBoost](https://github.com/awslabs/amazon-sagemaker-examples/blob/master/introduction_to_amazon_algorithms/xgboost_abalone/xgboost_abalone_dist_script_mode.ipynb)
 + **Use XGBoost as a built\-in algorithm**

   Use the XGBoost built\-in algorithm to build an XGBoost training container as shown in the following code example\.
-You can automatically spot the XGBoost built\-in algorithm image URI using the Amazon SageMaker `get_image_uri` API\.
+You can automatically spot the XGBoost built\-in algorithm image URI using the SageMaker `get_image_uri` API\.
 If you want to ensure if the `get_image_uri` API finds the correct URI, see [ Common parameters for built\-in algorithms ](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-algo-docker-registry-paths.html) and look up `xgboost` from the full list of built\-in algorithm image URIs and available regions\.

   After specifying the XGBoost image URI, you can use the XGBoost container to construct an estimator using the SageMaker Estimator API and initiate a training job\.
 This XGBoost built\-in algorithm mode does not incorporate your own XGBoost training script and runs directly on the input datasets\.